 - ELAC: The English Language Advisory Committee is composed of parents of English Language Learners who meet to review our instructional support of all their children.

 volunteers & visitors

+Volunteer requirements and guidelines are subject to change at any time.
 All parents or guests volunteering in the classroom or helping in any way at school must be screened in advance by our online system in the front office.
 The application is available online at https://apps.raptortech.com/Apply/MTU5OmVuLVVT and should be completed once per school year.
 On your first day of volunteering each school year, we recommend coming in at least 20 minutes prior to your scheduled volunteer time with your valid driver’s license or passport to complete this process.

 While visiting the school or volunteering in a classroom, you must sign-in and sign-out through our online system in the front office and wear a volunteer sticker to indicate to staff that you have signed in at the office.
 Please do not interrupt classes while in session.
 You will be asked to go to the office and sign in.

 All student information observed or obtained while providing volunteer service is to remain confidential.
-Adults who breech this confidentiality expectation or whose presence in the classroom proves otherwise undesirable will not be invited to return.
+Adults who breach this confidentiality expectation or whose presence in the classroom proves otherwise undesirable will not be invited to return.